zenparsing/chromium-futures/FAQ.md

 We can note that if the caller wants to wait for the response, then there's no need for either a future or a `co_await`.
 It can just call `Sync()` and get the value directly.
-It might make sense therefore to refactor the code so that `x11::Future` becomes something like `x11::PendingResponse` (or `x11::Response` if some other name changes can be made) and in addition to the `OnResponse` method, it would expose a `GetFuture` method that would return a `base::Future`.
+It might make sense therefore to refactor the code so that `x11::Future` becomes something like `x11::PendingResponse` (or perhaps `x11::Request` if some other name changes can be made) and in addition to the `OnResponse` method, it would expose a `GetFuture` method that would return a `base::Future`.

 ## Weren't Promises rejected for Chromium a while ago?